alukosdev/ccsp/guidance/aicpa-pmf.md

 The PMF mapping tool provides general guidance on privacy and is intended to help practitioners and users effectively manage their privacy risks and comply with applicable privacy laws.

-The tool maps each of the nine components of the PMF with Trust Services Criteria (TSC) and the European Union (EU)'s General Data Protection Regulation (GDPR).
+The tool maps each of the nine components of the PMF with Trust Services Criteria (TSC) and the European Union (EU)'s GDPR.

 ## Noteworthy